shayanhabibi/cooky/README.md

 User cookie handling for CLIENTS.

+The purpose is to be a dependency for client libraries which automatically handle cookies for the user.

 Designed primarily to work in concert with the Parthian fork of Puppy.

 It is also built to be extremely memory efficient.
 They are designed to span